JetBrains/xodus/README.md

 </div>

 ##Overview
 JetBrains Xodus is a transactional schema-less embedded database written in pure Java.
-It was initially developed for [JetBrains YouTrack](http://jetbrains.com/youtrack) (issue tracking and project management tool).
-At the moment Xodus is also used in some internal JetBrains projects.
+It was initially developed for [JetBrains YouTrack](http://jetbrains.com/youtrack) (an issue tracking and project management tool).
+Currently Xodus is also used in some internal JetBrains projects.

 Key features:
 - Xodus is written in pure Java.